aerb/code-pointer-plugin/README.md

 ### Development Setup

 1. Clone this repository
-2. Open the project in IntelliJ IDEA
+2. Open the project in IntelliJ IDEA or WebStorm
 3. Run `./gradlew buildPlugin` to build the plugin
-4. Run `./gradlew runIde` to test the plugin in a sandbox IntelliJ instance
+4. Run `./gradlew runIde` to test the plugin in a sandbox IDE instance

 ### Production Installation

 1. Build the plugin: `./gradlew buildPlugin`
-2. Install the generated `.zip` file from `build/distributions/` in IntelliJ IDEA
+2. Install the generated `.zip` file from `build/distributions/` in IntelliJ IDEA or WebStorm
-3. Go to `File > Settings > Plugins > Installed` and enable "Selection Lint Reporter"
+3. Go to `File > Settings > Plugins > Installed` and enable "Copy Selection Reference"

 ## Usage